SheikhGhani/news-aggregator/README.md

 **cd news-aggregator**

-**Create a .env file using the .env.example file in the root of the project directory**
+- **Create a .env file using the .env.example file in the root of the project directory**
+- **.env credentials which includes API KEYS will be provided by the developer**

 ## Setting Up the Project